marcinwiacek/pl1/readme.md

 # Preamble

-IT is full of smart ideas prepared by very intelligent people, unfortunatelly not all of them are used in the most popular computer hardware (from different reasons).
-If you look into papers, you will see a lof of interesting concepts:
+IT is full of smart ideas, unfortunatelly not all of them are used together in the most popular mainstream computer hardware (from different reasons).

+If you look into papers,
+you will see a lof of interesting concepts created by very intelligent people:

 * asynchronous design
 * stack, RISC, CISC and accumulator architectures
 * pipeline, superscalar, parallel processing
 * branch and instruction prediction
-* Harvard / von Naumann architectures
+* Harvard / Naumann architecture
 * virtual memory with paging / 2-level paging / segmentation / paged segmentation / segmented paging
 * dynamic address translation / base and bound translation
 * TLB (Translation Lookaside Buffers)
 * Naumann machine

-When you search in internet, you can also find description of X86, Risc-V, ARM, Z80 and many others.

-Looking on all of it looks a little bit like touching sweets in the shop... but can something be done differently?
+You can also find description of X86, Risc-V, ARM, Z80 and many others.
+Studying them is little bit like tasting sweets in the shop... **can something be done differently?
-Or better?
+Or better?**

 # This project

-This project has in target preparing free design of the CPU / hardware, which (I hope) possibly could be more effective than some popular generic solutions.
-It doesn't immediately reject elements abandomed by other designs, but rather look on profits and problems related to them in this concrete scenario.
+This research project has in target preparing free design of the PL1 CPU / hardware, which (I hope) in some moment will be ellegant and effective (maybe even more effective than some popular generic solutions).
+It doesn't immediately reject elements abandomed by other designs, but rather look on profits and problems related to them in concrete scenarios.

+In other words: I want to take best from Risc-V and others and prepare some (possibly) more secure and simple ISA, which probably will be very close to the real-time hardware/software solution.

-During some research I have found project [Antikernel](https://github.com/azonenberg/antikernel).
+During some research I have found project [Antikernel](https://github.com/azonenberg/antikernel) and also after looking into it I have defined some first naive targets:
-First naive targets of this project were partially similar (for more detailed and mature version please look into docs, which are/will be written in next stages):

-1. hardware (CPU) should make task switching as effective as possible - I don't want to have saving / restoring registers every time (is it possible with reasonable cost?), additionally I don't want to have scheduler in software, if possible (main argument for software based solution is flexibility, ability of measuring CPU usage,  etc., but we have unnecessary instructions running)
+1. hardware (CPU) should make task switching as effective as possible - I don't want to have saving / restoring registers every time (is it possible with reasonable cost? maybe L1 cache should contain registers?), additionally I don't want to have scheduler in software, if possible (main argument for software based solution is flexibility, ability of measuring CPU usage,  etc., but we have unnecessary instructions running)